KartikDevSharma/Notes/Computer Networking/Revision/Open NMS/Introduction.md

 - Ensure that the **fully qualified domain name (FQDN)** of your OpenNMS server is resolvable both internally and externally.
 - Set up **reverse DNS** if needed, as it helps OpenNMS properly identify devices.

+### Why is DNS important for OpenNMS Horizon?
+OpenNMS Horizon needs to communicate with many devices on your network.
+It's like a manager trying to keep track of all the employees in a big company.
+DNS helps OpenNMS find these devices quickly, just like how a company directory helps a manager find employees.

+### DNS for beginners:
+- Imagine you're setting up a big party (that's your network).
+- OpenNMS is like the party planner who needs to contact all the guests (the devices on your network).
+- DNS is like having a really good contact list that helps the party planner quickly find and contact each guest.

+### What you need to do:
+1. Make sure your computer (where you're installing OpenNMS) has a clear, unique name on the network.
+This is like making sure the party planner has a name tag so everyone knows who they are.
+2. If possible, set up your computer to help with DNS lookups.
+This is like giving the party planner their own copy of the contact list, so they don't have to keep asking someone else for phone numbers.
 ---

 ### 3. **Quick Installation**